Bricknode/Bricknode.Soap.Docs/README.md

-# Briknode.Soap.Docs
+# Bricknode.Soap.Docs

 Developer guide for the Bricknode SOAP API.

-> Best and simplest way how to play with the API is to clone this repository and open it in [Visual Studio Code](https://code.visualstudio.com/download).
+> The best and simplest way how to play with the API is to clone this repository and open it in [Visual Studio Code](https://code.visualstudio.com/download).
+This allows you to use recommended extension "Rest Client" for sending example requests to the API.

 ## Operataions